Common buckthorn is a Restricted noxious weed. It is illegal to import, sell or transport buckthorn in Minnesota.

 Buckthorn serves as a shelter for soybean aphid eggs to overwinter.
 It also disrupts the balance of our natural world, pushing out desirable native understory plants and creating a dark, dense thicket.

-These Extension videos were produced with support from Minnesota Soybean Research and Promotion Council.
+These Extension videos were produced with support from the Minnesota Soybean Research and Promotion Council.